Security Scan Dependencies in 2 Minutes

 Go to your repo → Settings → Code Security → Turn on alerts + auto PRs.

-Now GitHub will open fix PRs for you automatically.
-It's like you have a free security advisor nudging you.
+GitHub will now open fix PRs for you automatically.
+It's like having a free security advisor working 24/7.

 | Feature | Description |